List of U.S. state poets laureate: Minnesota

 In May 2007, Gov. Pawlenty reversed his opposition and signed Section 4, Chapter 148 of the Minnesota Session Laws 2007, establishing the state poet laureate.
 Robert Bly was appointed the first Minnesota poet laureate on February 27, 2008, succeeded on August 23, 2011, by Joyce Sutphen.
 Dr. Gwen Westerman was appointed as the third Minnesota poet laureate on September 9, 2021, by Governor Tim Walz.

 Mississippi

 In 1963, Governor Ross Barnett appointed Mississippi's first Poet Laureate, Maude Willard Leet Prenshaw.
 In 1973, Louise Moss Montgomery was named laureate by Gov. William Waller.
 Gov. Cliff Finch appointed Winifred Hamrick Farrar laureate in 1978.
 All three poets laureate served lifetime terms.
 Beginning in 2012, Mississippi poets laureate now serve four-year terms.
 Natasha Tretheway served as the Poet Laureate of Mississippi from 2012 to 2016.
 On August 10, 2016, Beth Ann Fennelly assumed the position.
-The current poet laureate of Mississippi is Catherine Pierce.
+The current poet laureate of Mississippi is Ann Fisher-Wirth.